Real Life Connections: The Respective Journeys of Two Actalent Engineers in the Medical Device Industry

 “I left the interview feeling like this would be a great company to work for.
 That’s because of the feeling I got from Laura,” said Karishma.
 “It was just great, positive energy from her.”

-After six months on the harmonization project as a consultant, Karishma was in for another surprise.
+After six months on the harmonisation project as a consultant, Karishma was in for another surprise.
 Actalent asked if she would be a team leader within their engineering services group.
 She’d go from being a consultant to managing them as an internal Actalent employee.

 “This was a chance to guide a team, learn from a team, and develop more skills and skills as a leader.
 As part of my career development, that is something I wanted,” she said.
 “I said yes, definitely.”